Pierre-Testart/CPP-LNS-benchmarks/README.md

 By default, calling `make` without a target will build with gcc.

 Some variables can be set in the call to `make`:
-* `benchmark` contains the names of the benchmarks to run.
+* `benchmarks` contains the names of the benchmarks to run.
 By default, it contains all the implemented benchmarks: `"FFT BLACKSCHOLES INVERSEK2J JMEINT SOBEL KMEANS"`.
 A different value of this variable can be specified to run fewer benchmarks.
 * `reference_type` is the name of the type used to get the theoretical result of a benchmark.
 Its default value is "float".
 * `benchmarked_type` is the name of the type whose error and speed must compared to those of the reference type.
 Its default value is "lns32_t".